-Similarly, repeat the above procedure to configure the Internet_A and Internet_B interfaces with Costs of 5 and 10 respectively.
+Similarly, repeat the above procedure to configure the Internet_A and Internet_B interfaces in the Underlay SD-WAN zone.

-After all the SD-WAN interface members are configured as required, verify the configurations on the Network > SD-WAN screen.
+After both the Overlay and Underlay SD-WAN zones are configured, with SD-WAN interface members configured as required in each of the SD-WAN zones, verify the configurations on the Network > SD-WAN Zones screen.

-After configuring SD-WAN interface members, we need to configure a static route that points to the SD-WAN interface.
+After configuring SD-WAN zones, we need to configure a static route that points to the SD-WAN interface.